Green River Fishing Report

 From the Bureau of Reclamation:

-This release plan is subject to change depending on evolving river and weather forecasts.
 Those recreating on, working around, or traveling to the Green River below Flaming Gorge Dam should monitor river conditions.

 What this means: